 The fear: Surgery is prohibitively expensive.
 You'll go bankrupt.

-The reality: In Querétaro, Mexico, a complete knee replacement with a surgeon, anesthesia, operating room, implants, and 1-2 days of hospitalization costs approximately $6,000 to $9,500 USD.
-In the United States, the same procedure costs $35,000 to $70,000.
+The reality: In Querétaro, Mexico, a complete knee replacement with a surgeon, anesthesia, operating room, implants, and 1-2 days of hospitalization requires an individualized written quote because package contents and complexity vary widely.
+In the United States, published figures often cite ranges starting near $35,000 to $70,000.
 In Canada, it's covered by provincial health insurance but with wait times of 6-12 months.

 Medical tourism in Mexico is a real option

 Many U.S. and Canadian patients travel to Mexico for knee replacement surgery with surgeons trained at top institutions and using the same prosthetic brands (Smith+Nephew, Stryker, Zimmer Biomet) as hospitals north of the border.
-You eliminate the wait, reduce costs by 60-70%, and often have better follow-up care because the surgeon is nearby for rehabilitation.
+Waiting time, cost, included services, and follow-up vary by patient and provider and should be confirmed in writing before traveling.

 Cost-benefit analysis: